Zaoldyeckk/High-Level-Synthesis-Flow-on-Zynq-using-Vivado-HLS/Lab2.md

 yuv_filter executable program was created, and then it was executed.
 The program tests the design and outputs Test Passed message.

 1-1-4.
-A Vivado HLS tcl script file (yuv_filter.tcl) is provided and can be used to create a Vivado HLS project.
+A Vivado HLS tcl script file (pynq_yuv_filter.tcl) is provided and can be used to create a Vivado HLS project.

 1-1-5.
-Type vivado_hls –f zed_yuv_filter.tcl in the Vivado HLS Command Prompt window to create the project targeting the Pynq.
+Type vivado_hls –f pynq_yuv_filter.tcl in the Vivado HLS Command Prompt window to create the project targeting the Pynq.

 The project will be created and Vivado HLS.log file will be generated.